danitcodes/strange-and-the-familiars/README.md

 - Pay Steph $$$ through Patreon or other subscriptions.
 - Find and buy band merch.
 - Find and buy Strange World merch & content.
-- Read Stephanie Strange stories, poetry, and other content.
+- Read Stephanie Strange stories, comic books, poetry, and other content.
 - View any press releases, interviews, raves.
 - View collaborators and access links to their websites.
 - Connect to all the social media accounts.